mitchell-alexleigh/UnderstandingEmployeeTurnover/README.md

 This project is shared for educational and portfolio purposes only.
 No part of it is intended for commercial use or redistribution without permission.

----

-Want it a bit more casual or tailored for a portfolio site like GitHub Pages or Notion?